-Prof. Charlie Shackleton (Research chair in Interdisciplinary Science in Land and Natural Resource Use for Sustainable Livelihoods, Rhodes University) and I are working on a book, the main purpose of which would be to present and illustrate the human side of Non-Timber Forest Products (NTFP) and their capacity for changing lives and poverty alleviation of some.
+Prof. Charlie Shackleton (Research chair in Interdisciplinary Science in Land and Natural Resource Use for Sustainable Livelihoods, Rhodes University) and I put together a book, to present and illustrate the human side of Non-Timber Forest Products (NTFP) and their capacity for changing lives and poverty alleviation of some.

-The rationale for the proposed book is simple.
+The rationale for the book was simple.
 There has been much academic and policy debate on the potential of NTFPs to alleviate poverty.
 The summary, quantitative stats may indicate that the potential is low, yet NTFPs certainly do provide an avenue out of poverty for some.
 In the quantitative analysis of the monetary values and percentages, the personal stories of those who have moved out of poverty have been lost.
-This book will provide a suite of life stories and narratives of people who have lifted themselves out of poverty through trade in NTFPs.
-This is an exciting chance to write narrative stories that will provide a human touch and a voice to NTFP users.
+This book provides a suite of life stories and narratives of people who have lifted themselves out of poverty through trade in NTFPs.

-An Environmental Management professional with an engineering background, Deepa Pullanikkatil has 16 years of work experience in developing countries of Malawi, Lesotho, India and Swaziland and travelled to over 20 countries for presenting papers and/or on work related visits.
+An Environmental Management professional with an engineering background, Deepa Pullanikkatil has 18 years of work experience in developing countries of Malawi, Lesotho, India, South Africa and Swaziland and travelled to over 20 countries for presenting papers and/or on work related visits.

-Currently Deepa is undertaking a Post Doctoral Fellowship at Rhodes University in South Africa, researching on ecosystem services and poverty alleviation.
-Previously, she has worked at “Leadership for Environment And Development (LEAD) Southern and Eastern Africa” based in Malawi from 2010-2014.
+Deepa completed a residency of a few months early 2018 at the University of Glasgow, funded by the Engineering and Physical Sciences Research Counil, UK.
+Her task was to enable scientists in the College of Engineering to get connected to researchers and practitioners in Africa and develop projects for research.
+In 2016-2017, Deepa undertook a Post Doctoral Fellowship at Rhodes University in South Africa, researching on ecosystem services and poverty alleviation.
+Prior to that, she had worked at “Leadership for Environment And Development (LEAD) Southern and Eastern Africa” based in Malawi from 2010-2014.
 Deepa has a B Tech degree in Civil Engineering (India), Post Graduate Diploma in Management (India), Masters in Environmental Management (University of Free State, South Africa) and a PhD in Environmental Science from North West University, South Africa.
 Her interest areas include climate change adaptation, poverty alleviation, ecosystems services studies and water resources management.
 She has undertaken consultancy work for UNDP, UNEP, Governments of Malawi and Swaziland, GIZ and SADC.

-Besides environmental science, Deepa's passion is undertaking non-profit work and helping bring abundance to needy communities.
-She has been involved in charitable causes in India (www.manifesthumanity.org) and is undertaking poverty reduction and environmental protection in Malawi in Lake Chilwa Basin through her non-profit organization ABUNDANCE www.abundanceworldwide.weebly.com
+Besides environmental science, Deepa's passion is helping bring abundance to needy communities.
+She is undertaking poverty reduction and environmental protection in Malawi through a non-profit organization ABUNDANCE www.abundanceworldwide.org